 Individuals, companies, non-profits, and other entities can all be held accountable if their careless, negligent, or intentional actions cause the death of another person.
-California allows the following people to file a wrongful death claim:
+California Code of Civil Procedure 377.60 allows the following people to file claims for wrongful deaths:

-Immediate family members of the deceased (spouse, children)
+Immediate family members of the deceased (surviving spouse, children)

-Loss of future income and benefits of the deceased
+Loss of financial support/future income and benefits of the deceased